windmill-labs/windmillhub-ee-public/README.md

 You can enable HTTPS handling by Caddy by adding the 443 port to the Caddy service in the docker-compose.yml file.

+### Required configuration on the Windmill instance for authentication

 Authentication on the Hub is done through the Windmill instance.
 Both the Hub and the Windmill instances need to be running on the same domain for the authentication to work.
 For instance, if the Windmill instance is available on `windmill.example.com`, the Hub should be accessible on a similar subdomain like `hub.example.com`.
-You will also need to set `COOKIE_DOMAIN` in the .env file of the Windmill instance (server container) to the root domain (e.g. `example.com`).
+You will also need to set `COOKIE_DOMAIN` in the .env file of the **Windmill instance (server container)** to the root domain (e.g. `example.com`).

+### Debugging

+- You can enable debug logs by setting `DEBUG_LOG=true` in the environment section of the hub service in the docker-compose.yml file.
+- The hub exposes a debug page at `/debug` that displays the configuration and status of the hub.
+- If you need more support, please share with us the logs and and the debug page output.

 ## Usage